Parents often ask me how they can help their children into property.

 For many, it would be nice to buy or transfer a property to your children but the difficulty is how to achieve it without taxes.

-The other consideration is that on death a will can be contested so the right people may not end up getting what you wanted.
+The other consideration is that on death will can be contested so the right people may not end up getting what you wanted.

 Let’s look at three strategies to achieve the desired outcome of helping your children into property.